noreiller/barricade/README.md

 ### 0.5alpha

+* Set the turn and dice infos current user only
+* Made the notifications talking to the current user
 * Color update for player when game restarts
 * Migrate the board UI from DOM to CANVAS
 * Align the board in the center of the page